Day of the Dead

 Day of the dead tour

 Day of the Dead, Día de Muertos, is a popular Mexican holiday, and Oaxaca holds one of the largest Day of the Dead celebrations in Mexico.
 The holiday centers around gathering family and friends in remembrance of loved ones who have passed away.
-People gather to honor the deceased, support them in their journey to the afterlife, and encourage them to visit the land of the living for a night.
+People gather to honor the deceased, support them in their journey to the afterlife, and encourage them to visit the land of the living.

 Want to experience the day of the dead?

 Day of the Dead festivities in Oaxaca take place between October 31st and November 2nd.
 The city bursts into a giant festival.
 People spend months preparing for the massive celebration that attracts people from around the world.
 Our Day of the Dead Tour will take you behind the scenes in the days leading up to the festivities to intimate gatherings where you will experience the preparations, the foods, and the traditions that make Day of the Dead in Oaxaca so special.